MarcelTarbier/single-cell_miRNA_variation_and_function/README.md

 ## Quantification tools:

-In this folder you can find two custom scripts that were used for the preprocessing: exonize and quantify.
+In this folder you can find two custom scripts that were used for the preprocessing: exonize and quantify (by Sebastian Mackowiak).

-Their use is described in the Methods section of the paper.
+Their use is described in detail in the Methods section of the paper.

 Example commands:
 ```